JoshKarpel/JoshKarpel/README.md

-> Your scientists were so preoccupied with whether they could, they didn't stop to think if they should.
+I didn't know what to put here, so I put a note explaining how I didn't know what to put here.

 <!--
 **JoshKarpel/JoshKarpel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.